purphury/ChessGame/README.md

 Utilizes Java8 and JavaFX
 No real reqs but if your computer struggles with AI, lower the difficulty.

+Known bug: When playing against AI, if AI moves pawn to end and triggers Pawn Promotion, user is allowed to choose the promotion option for the AI.

 # Team 1 members

 Chris Crabtree